StoneOrbits/VortexEngine/docs/lightshow-lol/control-panels/colorset.md

 ### Key Features

 - **Color Swatches:** Each color in the colorset is shown as a swatch.
 Click a swatch to open the **Color Picker** and modify it.
-The first swatch is highlighted with a green border to indicate the **main selected LED**.
+The first swatch is highlighted with a white border to indicate the **main selected LED**.
 - **Add Color:** The **+** button adds a new color to the colorset (up to 8), opening the Color Picker immediately.
 - **Empty Slots:** Dashed slots after the **+** button indicate remaining unused positions (up to 8 total).
 - **Delete Color:** Right-click a color swatch and select **Delete Color** to remove it from the set.